humanhighway/inventingwithmonster.github.io/src/pages/20200203-animationworklet-the-missing-pieces.md

 this.options.documentTimeline.detach(this);
 ```

-A concept like this is very powerful and would solve this problem, as long as a worklet also had access to its "primary" timeline (the one passed as `WorkletAnimation`'s third argument).
+A concept like this is very powerful and would solve the problem problem, as long as a worklet also had access to its primary timeline.

+Or maybe the API drops the concept of a primary timeline.
 In this example they're passing reference to both the `DocumentTimeline` and an element's `ScrollTimeline`, so the worklet can choose when to be driven by each.

 This would open up even more possibilities but sadly, this example is only possible by exploiting a bug in the Animation Worklet polyfill.
 The spec itself (and indeed its Chrome implementation) requires all options to be serialisable.
 There is talk of adding more [general inputs](https://github.com/w3c/csswg-drafts/issues/2493) which would be a clearer API than using odd concepts like a "scroll timeline", so hopefully this comes to fruition.